douglholmes/douglholmes/README.md

 ### I'm Doug Holmes.
 I'm a recent graduate from Coding Dojo, I'm a programmer, and looking to develop my skills/collaborate on projects!

-Skills:  / REACT / JS / HTML / CSS
+Skills: PYTHON / DJANGO / HTML / CSS / SCSS / JS

 - 🔭 I’m currently working on building viable projects
 - 📫 How to reach me: dholmes426@outlook.com & [LinkedIn](https://www.linkedin.com/in/douglholmes/)